RonanPlugins/BetterRTP/README.md

 - [PaperLib](https://github.com/PaperMC/PaperLib) (included) - Library for interfacing with PaperMC specific APIs, used for async chunk loading.
 - [FoliaLib](https://github.com/TechnicallyCoded/FoliaLib) (included) - Library for interfacing with Folia specific APIs, used for cross-platform timers.

+## Build instructions on Ubuntu

+mvn clean install

+The file will be in the Target file.

 ## Where's the Wiki?
 The wiki is available [here](../../wiki)!